 He was polite and thanked me for supporting the project.

-Then I asked for my picture with him.
+Then I asked for a picture with him.
 He graciously agreed.

 I had done it.
 I felt my Experience Points going up after completing my quest.